Tootman/WebAppv3/README.md

   - Find nearest feature stopped working (and throwing wrong error)
    - Flyout panel does not aloways auto close (especially after opening large dataset)
     - LocalStorage.set exceeds quote for Houndlow condition survey (ie v large) dataset
-  - Edit panel somoetimes not opening on latest version
    - how to get browser to reload new version of files ie how to propertly implement version control

 # dev notes